If you want to stop smoking, taking bupropion (trade name Zyban®) roughly doubles your chance of success.

 Taking bupropion does increase the chance of quitting smoking.
 Various studies have looked at this issue.
 The studies compared bupropion to a similar dummy (placebo) tablet in people who were keen to stop smoking.
 The results from the studies showed that, on average, about 19 in 100 people who took bupropion stopped smoking successfully.
-This compared to about 10 in 100 who took the dummy (placebo) tablet.
-In other words, about twice the number of smokers who take bupropion stop smoking compared to those who don't, and about 1 in 5 smokers who want to stop will do it with the help of bupropion.
+This compared to about 10 in 100 who took the dummy tablet.
+In other words, about twice the number of smokers who take bupropion stop smoking compared to those who don't take bupropion.
+About 1 in 5 smokers who want to stop will do it with the help of bupropion.

 How do I take bupropion?

 - You need a prescription to obtain bupropion - you cannot buy it at pharmacies.